 Stammering and stuttering Hypnotherapy, stammering and Stuttering are types of speech disorder that negatively affects the normal flow of speech.

-If you have a stammer stutter you will know exactly what they want to say, but may have difficulty to get the words out.
+If a person has a stammer stutter, they will know what they want to say but may have difficulty to get the words out.
 This can cause communication difficulties, which may then lead to low self-esteem, low self-confidence and anxiety.

 Stammering and stuttering Hypnotherapy

-Stammering and stuttering is quite common among young children but usually resolves itself naturally, however, in some instances it can continue into adulthood.
+Stammering and stuttering are quite common among young children but usually resolves itself naturally; however, in some instances, it can continue into adulthood.
 It can also begin in adulthood.
-Stammering and stuttering is often caused or made worse by anxiety and stress, Stammering and stuttering Hypnotherapy can be a very helpful and successful treatment.
+Stammering and stuttering are often caused or made worse by anxiety and stress; Stammering and stuttering Hypnotherapy can be a beneficial and successful treatment.

-There are numerous speech disorders that make communication problematic, of all of them stuttering is perhaps more common.
-A stutter is also known as a stammer, a stutter will typically cause you to repeat the first part of the word (such as “c-c-c-cat”) or hold a sound for an unusually long period of time (such as “caaaaaat“).
+Numerous speech disorders make communication problematic, of all of them, stuttering is perhaps more common.
+A stutter is also known as a stammer; a stutter will typically cause the person to repeat the first part of the word (such as “c-c-c-cat”) or hold a sound for an unusually long period (such as “caaaaaat”).
 Some, getting any sound out at all is difficult.
 All stammers and stutters are unique and will vary from sufferer to sufferer.

 Those who have a stammer or stutter may add words like ’em’ into their speech if they see a problem moving to the next word.
 They may also demonstrate mall-adaptive behaviours such as rapid eye blinks, head jerks and facial ticks.

-You may find it gets worse when you are excited, anxious, tired or nervous.
+Some may find it gets worse when they are excited, anxious, tired or nervous.
 For example, when put into a stressful situation (e.g. making a speech) stuttering may become exaggerated.
 Stammering or stuttering is a physiological response to an emotion that can be dealt with using Stammering and stuttering Hypnotherapy.

 Commonly, many people who stammer or stutter hide the problem when they sing, talk to themselves or talk at the same time as someone else.
 This is often due to a reduction of stress in these situations.